 When all else fails, C grade inventory is likely a candidate for discontinuation.
 Unless your product serves another purpose for your business, consider removing that product from your store so you can focus your investment on better performing products.

-How to use ABC analysis for cycle counting
+Using ABC analysis for cycle counting

 Cycle counting is a physical inventory check that merchants do periodically throughout the year.
 Instead of a full inventory count (which would likely take hours), you can use your ABC analysis data to prioritize these cycle counts.
-Grade A items should be counted first, followed by category B and finally, category C.
+Grade A items should be counted first, followed by category B and, finally, category C.

 It’s the best use of your time.
 You’ll confirm you have the right amount of inventory for your highest value products, rather than waste precious time cycle counting low value stock.

-Shortcomings of ABC analysis
+Shortcomings of the ABC method